FrederickDeLeon/DietTracker/README.md

 # DietTracker - GUI Prototype

-**Branch Notice:** This branch contains an in-development Swing GUI interface for the DietTracker application.
-It is a work-in-progress and not yet feature-complete with the stable console version on the `main` branch.
+**Branch Notice:** This branch contains an in-development Swing GUI for the DietTracker application.
+It's a work-in-progress and not yet feature-complete.
+The stable console version is on the `main` branch.

 A Java application for tracking daily nutritional intake with intelligent data persistence.
 The system maintains a searchable food database to eliminate redundant data entry and provides daily nutritional summaries.